skmp/fex-emu-ng/ThunkLibs/README.md

 - In Host code, the real host library is loaded using dlopen and dlsym (see ldr generation)

 ThunkLibs, Guest -> Host
-- In Guest code (guest packer), a packer takes care of packing tha arguments & return value into a struct in Guest stack.
+- In Guest code (guest packer), a packer takes care of packing the arguments & return value into a struct in Guest stack.
 The packer is usually exported as a symbol from the Guest library.
-- in Guest code (guest thunk), a thunk does the Guest -> Host transition, and passes the struct ptr as an argument
+- In Guest code (guest thunk), a thunk does the Guest -> Host transition via OP_THUNK, and passes the struct pointer as an argument
+- FEX handles OP_THUNK and looks up the Host function from the opcode argument
 - In Host code (host unpacker), an unpacker takes the arguments from the struct, and calls a function pointer with the implementation of that function.
 It also stores the return value, if any, to the struct.
-- In Host code (host unpacker), the the unpacker returns, and we do an implicit Host -> Guest transition
+- In Host code (host unpacker), the unpacker returns, and we do an implicit Host -> Guest transition
 - In Guest code (guest packer), the return value is loaded from the struct and returned, if needed

 ThunkLibs, Host -> Guest.
 This is only possible while handling a Guest -> Host call (ie, callbacks).